vajahath/brotlin/README.md

 Usage: brotlin [options] [command]

 Options:
   -V, --version                output the version number -h, --help                   output usage information

 Commands:
   compress [options] [file]    Creates a compressed file in the same location.
+Argument can be
+                               relative/absolute/glob paths [default:*].
+Check
+                               https://www.npmjs.com/package/brotli to know more about the
+                               following options
-Argument can be relative/absolute/glob
+  decompress [options] [file]  Creates a decompressed file in the same location.
+Argument can be
-                             paths [default:*].
-Check https://www.npmjs.com/package/brotli to know more about the following options
+                               relative/absolute/glob paths [default:*].
+Check
+                               https://www.npmjs.com/package/brotli to know more about the
+                               following options
 ```

 `--help` for `brotlin compress` command: